DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Prefix-Entry documentation updated, in main and Files README.
 Also added to the KeyMapper Help screen.
 	- The "kaomoji" speech bubbles and other links are now PowerStrings, and their Compose and DeadKey entries updated.
 	- Remaps in BaseLayout files are now fully respected on their own, so a Remap section in the layout.ini file is no longer mandatory.
+	- Inkscape calls by the HIG was split into batches ruled by a batchSize setting.
+My Inkscape couldn't handle more than around 80 files per call.
+	- Dead key images for Colemak-CAW variants now point to CAWS images since I'll be trying to support only the best and most popular combos.
+	- Dead key images can utilize a "disp0" entry that contains a string to be displayed on the key, enclosed in any non-space glyphs (like `«»`).
 	- Added the Semimak-JQ variant.
-It's a little Q > J > QU cycle from the original.
+It's a simple `Q > J > QU` cycle from the original.
-	- Dead key images for Colemak-CAW variants now point to CAWS images since I'll be trying to support only the best and most popular combos.
 	- Reworked the Greek Colemak locale layouts, replacing the rare diaeresis letters on Q and ISO with Tonos/Diaeresis DKs and the default Compose.
-		- Note that Compose allows accented/polytonic Greek letters to be written as sequences using punctuation.
+		- Note that the Compose method allows accented/polytonic Greek letters to be written as sequences using punctuation.
 	- Added Dutch Colemak-eD ANSI (`Cmk-eD-Nl_ANS`) variants, as most Dutch users actually have ANSI and not ISO boards – the poor things...
-	- Inkscape calls by the HIG was split into batches ruled by a batchSize setting.
-My Inkscape couldn't handle more than around 80 files per call.
+	- Updated the German/De locale with the letter ẞ (capital ß).
+The § sign was moved to AltGr+P.

 	- Dual-function Compose/DK "CoDeKey": If a sequence isn't recognized by the Compose key, it becomes a dead key (@co0) instead.
-		- Since it's still slightly Work-In-Progress, it isn't on by default.
-Turn it on by defining `@co0`, e.g., in `EPKL_Layouts_Override.ini`.
-		- If `@co0` is undefined (or defined as '--'), the Compose key does nothing after an unrecognized sequence, like it used to.
 		- This seems very nice for locale layouts' special letters.
 I've put mine next to the ISO-Compose key for easy rolls.
 		- I've also tested out punctuation-plus-space home row mappings, ++ on the `NEIO;UY'-` keys.
-These seem very promising!
+These are very promising!
 		- The punctuation CoDeKey, in my experience, works wonderfully with a thumb Compose key like the key-next-to-RAlt.
 		- Several default X11 sequences cause trouble with this: `c+<letter>` (caron), `b+<letter>` (breve), `ng` for ŋ, `ae` for æ etc.
 		- I had to nuke/unselect most one-char composes/completions, to make sure we don't stumble over a sequence when wanting the DK.
 			- Some sequences were restored with a leading apostrophe, like for instance `'ng` instead of just `ng` for ŋ.
+		- Since it's still slightly Work-In-Progress, it isn't on by default.
+Turn it on by defining `@co0`, e.g., in `EPKL_Layouts_Override.ini`.
+		- If `@co0` is undefined (or defined as '--'), the Compose key does nothing after an unrecognized sequence, like it used to.
 	- Added a separate dead key for the Shift-Compose mapping, `@co1`.
 If using the CoDeKey © key, we'll have both @co0 and @co1.
 		- For now, it points to the Ext_Command release table.
 Slight problem: Its releases are Shift sensitive, so mind Sticky Shift timing.
-	- Fixed: Generating all DK images didn't generate the Co0 ones, because Co0 isn't used directly in any layout mappings.
+	- Fixed: Generating all DK images didn't generate the `co0` ones, because `co0` isn't used directly in any layout mappings.
 Added a check around the © key.
 	- Changed the Prefix-Entry prefix for Unicode points from `«` to `†` to accommodate the new `«»` HIG prefix.
 Plus, it looks nicer.
 Still using `~` for it.

+	- Added an optional `«»`-enclosed display tag to the prefix-entry syntax, so help images can show any desired short string on a key.
+		- Example: «,␣»  α{,}{Space}  		; Comma-Space (on @co0)
+	- Help image entries more than one character long may be scaled by a `fontSizes` table entry in the settings file.
+	- NOTE: Remember to restart EPKL before image generation when there are changes to DK images
 <br>

 TODO: